ISAT Online Learning Series

 Dr. Appel and Sheila re-imagined their What’s Up Doc tree disease sample quiz table and prepared a special prerecorded tree diagnosis video and quiz for you.
 Click here to register to watch the video quiz (55 minutes and it’s free) and if you take the online quiz here (27 questions) and get an 80% or above, we will send in your information to ISA so you receive one ISA CEU.

 Here is a PDF version of the quiz.

 NOTE: The tree disease samples covered in both the tree diagnosis video quiz and the online diagnosis quiz review next week are all described in more detail in the 2020 What’s Up Doc Texas Tree Diagnosis Academy Sessions A & B on-demand webinar videos that were recorded last November.
 You may want to watch these sessions (but it is not necessary) before you view the tree disease sample quiz video and attend the quiz review webinar.
-If you would like to view the recordings of the 2020 Texas Tree Academy – Session A or B, you will find the links here.
+Session A recording registration here.
+Session B recording registration here.

 Watch Now: Ask the Expert Webinar with Dr. David Appel (1 ISA CEU)

 Click on the picture above to register and view

 As an arborist, one of the most common questions you are asked is: “What’s wrong with my tree?”
 Have you ever wished you had an expert at your elbow to help?
 Now you have that chance.
 Dr. David Appel answered diagnosis questions and talked about diagnostic procedures using real life scenarios that your peers sent in in this one-hour webinar.